 - Filming Code (30 pts) Although you may choose to use images from other sources if you want, at least 30 frames used for the footage of your movie must be taken from the robot's camera.
-The filming code captures these images - Acting Code (20 pts) Robot(s) should do some kind of interacting with other robot(s) and the environment.
-This code controls your robots. - Editing Code (30 pts) Code used to edit the film, do special effects, etc. You should use several of the special effects you created for the last assignment. - Performance Code (20 pts) This code plays back the individual images as a complete film and may add interesting music or narration. - The Film (30 pts) The short-length motion picture should be between 30-120 seconds in length.
-You can capture it using a screen capture tool that creates movies, or put it together using a 3rd party film editing program. - Project Write-up (20 pts) Describe (in English not Python) what your movie is about and the special effects you used. - Team Evaluation (50 pts)

-For team evaluations: Each member of the group should submit a file (team evaluation.txt) to t-Square which contains:

-- 1. Your name, and the name of the other team members. - 2.
-What you did, and what each of the other members did. - 3.
-What percentage of work each team member did (should add to 100%) (i.e. if everybody contributed equally, each person gets 33%)
+The filming code captures these images - Acting Code (20 pts) Robot(s) should do some kind of interacting with other robot(s) and/or the environment.
+This code controls your robots.
+If you need "extras" you can come to the TA helpdesk to film portions of your movie with multiple robots in it. - Editing Code (30 pts) Code used to edit the film, do special effects, etc. You should use several of the special effects you created for the last assignment. - Performance Code (20 pts) This code plays back the individual images as a complete film and may add interesting music or narration. - The Film (30 pts) The short-length motion picture should be between 30-120 seconds in length.
+You can capture it using a screen capture tool that creates movies, or put it together using a 3rd party film editing program. - Project Write-up (20 pts) Describe (in English not Python) what your movie is about and the special effects you used. - Team Evaluation (50 pts) For team evaluations: Each member of the group should submit a file (team evaluation.txt) to t-Square which contains: - 1.
+Your name, and the name of the other team member(s). - 2.
+What you did, and what each of the other member(s) did. - 3.
+What percentage of work each team member did (should add to 100%) (i.e. if two people contributed equally, each person gets 50%)